IceFreez3r/marketplace-tracker/README.md

 The data is stored on your computer in the `localStorage` of the browser.
 There is no exchange of data with any server.

+To make sure, that the data of the extension isn't outdated, every API call is only stored for two weeks.

 ## Planned Features
 (without any particular order)
 - Marketplace